-6.48.1 Applicability to language
+6.51.1 Applicability to language

-The Fortran standard does not include pre-processing, so this vulnerability does not apply to standard programs.
+The vulnerability in ISO/IEC 24772-1 clause 6.51 does not apply to Fortran standard-conforming programs since the Fortran standard does not include pre-processing.
 However, some Fortran programmers employ the C pre-processor cpp, or other pre-processors.

 The C pre-processor, as defined by the C language, is unaware of several Fortran source code properties.
-Some suppliers of Fortran processors also supply a Fortran-aware version of cpp.
+Some suppliers of Fortran processors also supply a Fortran-aware version of cpp,often called fpp.
 Unless a Fortran-aware version of cpp is used, unexpected results, not always easily detected, can occur.

 Other pre-processors might or might not be aware of Fortran source code properties.
 Not all pre-processors have a Fortran-aware mode that could be used to reduce the probability of erroneous results.